 Bimagic squares of primes

-In 1900, Henry E. Dudeney was probably the first to study magic squares of primes: see below a brief history.
+In 1900, Henry E. Dudeney was probably the first to study magic squares of primes: below see a brief history.
 In 2005, among the 10 open problems of my Mathematical Intelligencer article, I asked this one:

 Open problem 4.
 Construct a bimagic square using distinct prime numbers.